 Different trim solution definitions are required for various flight states.
 Therefore one or more trim states are defined for the analysis, and the appropriate trim state selected for each flight state of a performance condition or mission segment.
 For each trim state, the trim quantities, trim variables, and targets are specified.
-The available trim quantities include:

-- a) aircraft total force and moment;

-- b) aircraft load factor;

-- c) propulsion group power, or power margin
+The available trim quantities include aircraft total force and moment, load factor, power or power margin, rotor force or torque, rotor flapping, wing force or lift margin, and tail force.
+The available trim variables include aircraft controls, orientation, speed, pullup rate, and turn rate.